 Position: The City of Stockton should receive an equitable share of infrastructure funding to complete our priority projects.
-The City of Stockton should receive special consideration for additional funding as a distressed community with acute need for infrastructure.
+The City of Stockton should receive special consideration for additional funding for infrastructure.
 The City of Stockton would leverage federal funding more than an average community with economic development opportunities that would result from our priority projects.